wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-azure-translator-text-dr.md

 ## Recap

-Azure Translator Text is a great tool to translate your inbound messages from Nexmo.
-This example only scratches the surface, but should be a good start.
+Azure Translator Text is a great tool to translate your inbound messages from Vonage.
+This example only scratches the surface but should be a good start.
 You can venture off in several directions from here using this as a jumping point.
 Let me know what ideas you have for using these two services together.

 You can find a completed version of this tutorial at <https://github.com/nexmo-community/sms-azure-translate-js>.

-If you want to learn more about the Extend projects we have, you can visit <https://developer.nexmo.com/extend> to learn more.
+If you want to learn more about the Extend projects we have, you can visit <https://developer.vonage.com/extend> to learn more.